ibm-cloud-docs/AnalyticsEngine/getting-started.md

 **To connect your DSX instance to an IBM Analytics Engine cluster:**

 1. Log in to [DSX](https://datascience.ibm.com/).
-Ensure that your DSX account is associated with the same Bluemix account, organization, and space that you created the IBM Analytics Engine cluster with.
+Ensure that your DSX account is associated with the same {{site.data.keyword.Bluemix_short}} account, organization, and space that you created the IBM Analytics Engine cluster with.

 2. Create a new project in DSX or open an existing DSX project that you want to use with IBM Analytics Engine.